 Prior to her appointment, Raper served for seven years as a deputy attorney general assigned to the Commission.
 Raper managed a caseload representing a myriad of regulatory and energy law matters, with a strong emphasis on the federal Public Utility Regulatory Policies Act (PURPA).

 Commissioner Raper has defended the Commission's decisions at the Idaho Supreme Court, District Court and Federal Energy Regulatory Commission.
-In 2017, Raper testified before the Congressional Subcommittee on Energy regarding PURPA and its modern-day impacts.
+In 2017, Raper testified before the House subcommittee on Energy and Commerce regarding PURPA and its modern-day impacts.